dbos-inc/dbos-demo-apps/bank/README.md

 For example, we configure another test user, email and password `john@test.com / 123`, to only have an "appUser" role and is not authorized to create a new account.
 If you logged in as `john@test.com`, pressing the "Create a New Account" button would fail.

 If you are interested in learning more about declarative security in DBOS, please read our [Authentication and Authorization](https://docs.dbos.dev/tutorials/authentication-authorization) tutorial.

+### Deploying to DBOS Cloud

+### Further Reading
+If you are interested in learning more about declarative security in DBOS, please read our [Authentication and Authorization](https://docs.dbos.dev/tutorials/authentication-authorization) tutorial.